-There is also an abundance of discriminative information in secondary "horizons" below the primary one, formed by the interplay between ridges of different heights, as shown in Fig. 12.
+There is also an abundance of discriminative information in secondary "horizons" below the primary one, formed by the interplay between ridges of different heights, such as Figure 12a with its multiple synthetic skylines shown in Figure 12b.
 The additional skylines provide more features with which to perform alignment, and might allow the system to recover in cases where the primary skyline is unclear or heavily occluded.